andepraveenofficial/DSA/00-Material/DSA.md

 ## Space
 * How much memory take to execute the code is called __Space__ Complexity.
-* Space COmplexity  : Less Memory
+* Space Complexity  : Less Memory

 </details>